 Creation in Switzerland

 The International Federation is composed by 10 members and continues to develop partnerships to exchange about practices and amplify the fight against isolation of the elderly all over the world.

-The International Federation welcome partner organisations operating in India, Belgium and Hungary.
+The International Federation welcome partner organisations operating in India, Belgium, Hungary and Greece.